atlisg/vegan-bot/pm.md

   * Change burger into topbar on desktop
 * Remove Source Code from menu
 * Refactor Select Bot to a dropdown
+* Fix select bot logic with regard to url params and subscriptions